BB666/homework/README.md

  - Sample Java application, Bash and Python scripts

 ### Details:
-Vagrant depoys one `central` machine and up to 150 `workers`, number of `workers` customizable via variable in Vagrantfile.
+Vagrant deploys one `central` machine and up to 150 `workers`, number of `workers` customizable via variable in Vagrantfile.
 On `central` Salt minion installs and configure Zabbix server, Zabbix agent, RabbitMQ server with one query `central` and builds sample Java class from source.
 On each `worker` Salt minion install Zabbix agent register it with Zabbix server.
 All deployment and configuration processes are fully automated without any questions during deployment.

 ### Requirements: